View Thomas Healy's Obituary on TheDay.com and share memories

 |

-He was born April 2, 1960, in Hartford to Nancy Ann Mlinek Healy Murphy and the late Thomas J. Healy Sr.
+Along with his passion for politics and his musical talent, Tommy will be remembered by those who knew him for his quick wit and ability to bring a laugh to any situation.
+He was an avid Red Sox fan, making sure to tune in each night to watch Boston take the field.
+He wore his Red Sox gear with pride and loved attending games at Fenway with his niece and nephew.

-Tom attended school at Eastern Point, Sacred Heart, West Side and Robert E. Fitch.
+In addition to his mother, Nancy Murphy of Groton, Tommy is survived by his brother, Michael Healy Sr. and partner Katrina Zickwolf of Salem; his nephew, Michael Healy Jr. and wife, Jaclyn of Colchester; his niece, Meghan McHugh and husband, Michael of Attleboro, Mass.; his great-nephews, Alexander and Benjamin Healy, and Daniel and Kieran McHugh; dear friend, Melony Johnson of Waterford; many aunts, uncles, cousins, and countless friends across the country.

-A Memorial Mass of Christian Burial will be held at 10:30 a.m.
-Saturday, May 4, 2019, at Sacred Heart Church in Groton.
-A complete obituary will appear in an upcoming edition of The Day.
-Byles Memorial Home is assisting the family with the arrangements.
+A Memorial Mass of Christian Burial will be held 10:30 a.m.
+Saturday May 4, 2019, at Sacred Heart Church in Groton.
+Private burial at St Mary Cemetery in New London will follow at a later date.
+Byles Groton Memorial Home is assisting the family with the arrangements.
+Donations in Tom's memory can be made to Sacred Heart Church 56 Sacred Heart Drive, Groton, CT 06340.